RalphWreckeri2/StudentSuccessHub/README.md

 📍Forgot Password may not also work since we used a personal account for the sender.<br>
 📍PHP Composer and Mailer are also included in this file.<br><br>

 Student Success Hub.
-All Rights Reserved<br>
+All Rights Reserved
-- The Developers
+- The Developers<be><br>

+PS: The GUI of this web application might not work when it is not directly accessed using the login.
+Why?
+We are using a modal layout.